Skip to Main Content

 Part-time and casual roles are often lower paid.
 An imbalance in the composition of employees in these roles can be a significant driver of the gender pay gap.

-The following table shows the proportion of women and men who work full-time, part-time and casually in your organisation compared with your Industry Comparison Group.
+The following table shows the proportion of women and men who work full-time, part-time and casually in your organisation compared with all employees in your Comparison Group.

 Gender composition of the governing body